 The S.M.A.R.T. approach goes beyond simply identifying a goal.
 It gives you a clear system for actually achieving it.
 Here’s an example of how this approach would look as it relates to fitness:

 SPECIFIC – Details exactly what needs to happen.
-Ex: Lose 20 pounds, drop 6% body fat, and take 2 inches off my waist.
+Ex: Lose 20 pounds, drop 6% body fat, or take 3 inches off my waist.

-ACCOUNTABLE – Tell someone who will hold you accountable and won’t let you quit, what your goal is.
+ACCOUNTABLE – Tell someone about your goal who will hold you accountable and won’t let you quit!
 This could be a loved one, best friend, workout partner, or a coach.

 REALISTIC – Is your goal realistic in the time you are giving yourself to achieve it given your lifestyle and demands on your schedule?
 Ex: Losing 100 pounds in 3 months while working a full-time job with 3 kids is not realistic, but losing 20 pounds under those same circumstances is.
-A realistic goal is important for morale and motivation, but don’t use this an excuse to set an easily obtainable goal.
+A realistic goal is important for morale and motivation, but don’t use this as an excuse to set an easily obtainable goal.
 Make it challenging.
 As a general rule of thumb, losing 1-2 pounds per week is a healthy and realistic weight loss goal.

 Lastly, come up with 5 strong reasons WHY this needs to happen.
-Examples of a strong “WHY” might include being able to play with your kids, avoiding health issues you may be on the path to, looking good in a bathing suit, or simply having more confidence.
+Examples of a strong “WHY” might include being able to play with your kids, avoiding health issues, looking good in a bathing suit, or simply having more confidence.